Skip to main content

 Re-siding is the cheapest time to improve your wall insulation.
 Once the old siding is off and the sheathing is exposed, adding rigid foam board takes minimal extra labor compared to doing it as a standalone project.

-Adding 1 to 2 inches of rigid foam under new siding costs $5,000 to $8,000 for a typical home.
-That layer adds R-3 to R-6 of continuous insulation across the entire wall surface, which eliminates thermal bridging (heat loss through the wood studs).
-Industry estimates suggest continuous exterior insulation can reduce heating and cooling costs (opens in new tab) by 10 to 20 percent.
+Adding 1 to 2 inches of rigid foam under new siding costs $3,000 to $6,000 for a typical home.
+That layer adds R-4 to R-10 of continuous insulation across the entire wall surface (depending on foam type), reducing thermal bridging (opens in new tab) (heat loss through the wood studs).
+On older Portland homes with little existing wall insulation, we've seen heating bills drop 10 to 20 percent after a re-side with exterior foam.

-Energy Trust of Oregon offers $2.25 per square foot (opens in new tab) for wall insulation upgrades that bring walls to R-11 or higher (check eligibility for your property type).
-On a home with 1,500 square feet of wall area, that's up to $3,375 back.
-You can stack this with federal energy efficiency tax credits and Oregon HOMES rebates for even larger total savings.
+Energy Trust of Oregon offers $2.25 per square foot (opens in new tab) for wall insulation upgrades that bring walls to R-11 or higher.
+This incentive currently applies to duplexes, triplexes, and fourplexes only.
+Single-family homes are not eligible.
+Check your property type at energytrust.org before budgeting for it.
+On a qualifying home with 1,500 square feet of wall area, that's up to $3,375 back.
+You can stack this with Oregon HOMES rebates when they launch for even larger total savings.

 Most older Portland homes have little or no wall insulation.
 If you're already paying to strip the siding, the incremental cost to insulate is a fraction of what it would cost as a separate project later.